ashtonbassett/ECE230-Week-10/README.md

 ###  Why can we not just use structural Verilog to implement latches?

+It isn't sufficient and can cause more errors.

 ### What is the meaning of always @(*) in a sensitivity block?
+The block of code will re-execute whenever any signal on the right-hand side of an assignment, in a conditional statement, or read within the block changes

 ### What importance is memory to digital circuits?

+Allows to store and recall data.